robotustra/www/content/not-my-robot-en.md

 There is a lot of hype around the robots, saying that they will take away work places from people, or they will develop into a complex robo-civilization, or they will become smarter than people and then destroy everyone on Earth.

-I strongly disagree with any of the such theories, including the assumptions of Elon Mask, so I will try to predict how I think everything will be in reality IMHO.
+I strongly disagree with any of the such theories, including the assumptions of Elon Musk, so I will try to predict how I think everything will be in reality IMHO.

 Let's start from afar, or rather from the first mechanisms that could be called robots, namely, CNC machines.